HaoWuLab-Bioinformatics/Enhancer-MDLF/README.md

 scikit-learn
 numpy
 See requirements.txt for all detailed libraries
+Users can install all dependencies of the project by running the script
+`pip install -r requirements.txt`
 ## Usage
 ### Step 0.
 Prepare dataset
 We have provided enhancer training and test set data and labels for eight cell lines in the following directory: